 Affirmations are a good way to start practicing better self-talk and working on positive thinking.
 Negative thoughts, emotions and actions derail you from almost all aspects of life.
 Once you start thinking more positively, your own words, actions and feelings become less toxic not only for you, but for everyone around you.
 It is not opposites attract in this case.
 The more positive you are, the more positive things you focus on and the more positive your life is.
 There are many things that can contribute to having a positive life, but this is one of the biggest tools you can have in your toolbox.
 This single way of living can change how you communicate with yourself and others, as well as allow you to be more authentic in those conversations.

-Some of these concepts can be founds in books like The Four Agreements, written by Don Miguel Ruiz and The Secret, written by Rhonda Byrne.
+Some of these concepts can be found in books like The Four Agreements, written by Don Miguel Ruiz (which I do an in-depth review on here) and The Secret, written by Rhonda Byrne.
 These books focus on the power of positive thinking and never speaking badly about yourself or others.
 Nobody is perfect and you can never have positive thoughts and words 24 hours every day.
-It is impossible to reach a “perfect” level.
+It is impossible to reach a “perfect” level of anything.
 The goal should be to love yourself and others more, which starts with positive intentions.
 Many other books, movies and podcasts offer tips and tricks on positive thinking and changing your mindset.
 Get out there and find what works for you.

 Things to Take Away